Werburg Welch

 Dame Werburg Welch, OSB (1894–1990), born Eileen Welch, was an English artist and Benedictine nun.
 Born in Cheltenham, her father was a Catholic convert, who sent her to convent schools.
-She studied art at both Southampton and Bristol, before becoming a nun, then carried on her work beyond.
+She studied art at both Southampton and Bristol, before becoming a nun, and continued her art work.

 Biography

 Grace Eileen Welch was born on 17 May 1894 in Cheltenham and known as Eileen until she entered religious life.
 Her father was John Grindon Welch and her mother Grace Mary Welch had four children, of which Eileen was the eldest.

 John Welch had been raised Protestant, but converted to Catholicism after reading Cardinal Newman's works.
 Eileen was sent to Holy Trinity School, Kidderminster, shortly after it was founded, a school run by nuns exiled from France.
-In 1906 Eileen and her sister were sent to be schooled at Convent of the Cross.
+In 1906 Eileen and her sister were sent to be educated at Convent of the Cross.
 She went on to study at Southampton School of Art and then at the Bristol Art School, when the family settled in Bristol.